How to choose and wear a legend: the souvenir jacket or sukajan

 gif Nicolas cage Sailor and Lula

-Because she is heroic and sensitive at the same time
+Because she is both heroic and sensitive

 black red gold velvet souvenir jacket